 In some instances, a lower grade or cGPA can be compensated by a good GRE score and, vice versa.

 We also consider critically the reference letters written by their recommenders, and weight is given for their Statement of Purpose.
 Thus a student with a low grade should still apply if they have strong GRE scores or strong research experience.

-10. Should the applicants, who are not too keen to pursue a Ph.D. and interested in the industry, choose the MBT program?
+10. Should the applicants, who are not too keen to pursue a Ph.D. and are interested in the industry, choose the MBT program?